 - Go with your gut.
 If you feel you are being unfairly targeted, investigate.
 Do a Right to Know request, and ask your district how many families have been referred to truancy court, and how many of those families were minority/special needs.
 If there is a discriminatory pattern, contact an attorney.

 - First, ask the school for a copy of your child’s attendance records.
 Make sure that they match yours and correct any differences.

 - Make sure that you have read up on your school’s truancy and attendance policies, and that the school district has done their part to help you.
 Many states require that districts have a Truancy Prevention Program, so see if yours does and what it entails.
 The school bears some responsibility other than being there with the doors open.

 - See if an attorney will at least do a free consult.
 See if there are free Legal Aid type services in your area for low-income families if you qualify.
 Call your state’s Protection and Advocacy group if you feel that your child is being treated differently than his/her non-disabled peers.

 - Read this.
 While some of the policies are specific to one state, it gives you a lot of ideas to consider and pursue.

 Wrapping up, it sucks.
 America’s families are already struggling financially, you’re working hard to earn a living for your family, and you’re raising a child with special needs.
 You have IEP hassles and stress, an extraordinary burden.
 And now you’re dealing with truancy.
 Take some deep breaths, and just start plugging away at it.
 I wish that parents didn’t have to deal with this, because the actual number of kids who are truant just because they don’t feel like going to school is actually very small.
 But hang in there and it will be over soon.

 I never did find out what happened with that dad and I’ve thought about him and others often.
 Hopefully, his story has a positive ending.
 Yours too!

-(author note: post originally written in 2016, updated today)
+(author note: post originally written in 2015, updated recently)